What is a "Certified" Orton Gillingham Instructor?

 It’s critical that a teacher's training includes not just theory and coursework, but practice working with students under the direct supervision of a highly qualified trainer.

 There are many excellent training programs available.
-If the program is led by a Fellow of The Academy of Orton Gillingham Practitioners and Educators (AOGPE) or is accredited by The International Multi-sensory Structured Language Education Council (IMSLEC), it has been through a rigorous evaluation process and must adhere to high standards to maintain its accreditation.
+If the program is led by a Fellow of Orton Gillingham Academy (formerly AOGPE) or is accredited by The International Multi-sensory Structured Language Education Council (IMSLEC), it has been through a rigorous evaluation process and must adhere to high standards to maintain its accreditation.
 It will require trainees to have a certain number of coursework and practicum hours and that course instructors be highly qualified.

 How much experience is recommended?

-When evaluating a potential practitioner, look at the following:
+When evaluating a potential practitioner, look for the following:

 - Extensive practice both supervised and unsupervised.
 Look for someone with a minimum of 100 supervised practice hours and at least 500 unsupervised hours specifically using the OG approach, not a program that uses pieces of OG.
 If you’re paying top dollar, you should expect that they’ve had many thousands of hours with students.
 It’s fine to work with someone who was recently trained, but you should know this at the outset and their fee should reflect this.